Introduction

 Q: How can I tell if a protein bar is healthy or not?

 A: Some protein bars are high in added sugars, saturated and trans fats, and sodium and low in fiber and protein.
-These bars may not provide the benefits of protein, and may actually harm your health.
+These bars may not provide the benefits of protein and may harm your health.
 A healthy protein bar has a balanced nutrient content, whole food ingredients, and no artificial additives.
 You should also check the ingredient list for potential allergens, and the calorie content for your goals.

 Q: How can I include more protein in my diet?